Auditing,

 the various market areas.

-Create a Customer Profile Next there is a need to determine who
+Customer Profile Next there is a need to

 age are they?